pw4rn3r/ECE382/notes/L22/index.md

 Github is a great place to get access to the source code for some of the world's most popular open source projects.
 It's a great way to keep track of programmers whose work you're interested in.
 It's also a great way to get involved in the coding community, maybe work on an open source project or release some code of your own.

-To incentivize you to explore and use Github more, my solutions to the L21 and L22 assignments are posted there:
+To incentivize you to explore and use Github more, a solution to the L20 and L21 assignments are posted there:

 - [pong](https://github.com/toddbranch/pong)
 - [moving_average](https://github.com/toddbranch/moving-average)